 - Willing to teach in a West Virginia public school for five years after college graduation in the fields of math, science, elementary education, or special education.
 Applicants are NOT required to be residents of the state of West Virginia; and

-- Must be willing to attend the award banquet and Student Success Summit event in Morgantown, WV, in late July 2022 (date TBD).
+- Must be willing to attend the award banquet and Student Success Summit event in Charleston, WV, in late July.
 Lodging costs will be paid by the Higher Education Policy Commission for Underwood-Smith Teaching Scholars.

 Round 1 : Pre-Qualification